Powerboat Super League

 Palmetto Fishing Pier

 Start the day casting away…entry into the Regatta’s fishing tourney is FREE and includes prizes and trophies too.
 Presented by the Hernando DeSoto Historical Society, the tourney takes place on the Palmetto Fishing Pier, starting at 8:30 a.m.
-Rods—70 of them rigged and ready to go—will also be provided.
-Register here now!
+Rods—100 of them rigged and ready to go—will also be provided.
+Registration is filled for 2023 event!

 See Authentic Raveau Powerboats!